-Coronavirus spreads in three continents; markets brace for global recession
+Coronavirus spreads in three continents; $5 trillion wiped off markets

-GENEVA/BEIJING (Reuters) - Countries on three continents reported their first cases of the coronavirus on Friday as the world prepared for a pandemic of the disease and investors dumped equities in expectation of a global recession.
+GENEVA/BEIJING (Reuters) - Countries on three continents reported their first cases of the coronavirus on Friday as the world prepared for a pandemic and investors dumped equities in expectation of a global recession.

-Share prices were on track for the worst week since the global financial crisis in 2008 as virus-related disruptions to international travel and supply chains fueled fears of recession in the United States and the Euro zone.

-Asian stocks tracked a plunge on Wall Street, where the benchmark S&P 500 index fell more than 4% on Thursday, extending a rout that has sliced more than 10% off of its closing peak on Feb.
-19.
+Coronavirus panic sent world share markets crashing again, compounding their worst week since the 2008 global financial crisis and bringing the wipeout to $5 trillion.

+Hopes that the epidemic that started in China late last year would be over in months, and that economic activity would quickly return to normal, have been shattered as the number of international cases have spiraled.

-Four more countries reported first cases taking the number of countries outside China with infections to 55, where about 3,700 cases have killed about 70 people.
-Countries other than China are accounting for about three-quarters of new infections.
+Four more countries reported their first cases, taking the number of countries and territories outside China with infections to 55, with more than 4,200 cases killing about 70 people.

+Countries other than China now account for about three-quarters of new infections.

-An Italian man who arrived in Nigeria this week was confirmed as the first coronavirus case in Africa’s most populous country.
-And a person who returned on a flight from Iran became the first in faraway New Zealand.
+An Italian man who arrived in Nigeria was confirmed as the first coronavirus case in Africa’s most populous country.
+And a person who returned on a flight from Iran became the first in New Zealand.

-While in eastern Europe, Belarus and Lithuania both reported their first cases.
+In eastern Europe, Belarus and Lithuania reported their first cases.

 World Health Organization (WHO) Director General Tedros Adhanom Ghebreyesus said all nations should prepare.